 to assisting you with this exciting educational journey.

-Suffolk County Community College is a two-year institution where an associate's degree can be awarded.
-Those interested in furthering their education can transfer to a four-year institution to earn a bachelor’s degree.
-We have articulation, and "two-plus-two" agreements with many institutions.
+Suffolk County Community College is a two-year institution where an associate degree can be awarded.
+Those interested in furthering their education can transfer to a four-year institution to earn a bachelor's degree.
+We have articulation and "two-plus-two" agreements with many institutions.
 Visit: Transfer Agreements and Transfer Is the Answer.

 F-1 Student Visa and Status Overview

-of 12 credit hours per semester or a certified full-time language training
+with a minimum of 12 credit hours per semester or a certified full-time language training

 program.

-F-1 applicants are not eligible to apply for a certificate due to course load requirements.
+F-1 applicants are not eligible to apply for a certificate program due to

 Applicants will need a SEVIS Form I-20 to apply for an F-1 student visa, apply for a change of status or to keep lawful F-1 status when transferring from a SEVIS school to another SEVIS school within the U.S. This document tells the U.S. government that the applicant has met our admission and financial requirements.

 Nonimmigrants in the U.S. may or may not be permitted to study depending on their

 current immigration status.
 Those seeking a change of status to F-1 are required to